wellebee/viewfield/README.md

 ### About

 The viewfield module defines an entity reference field type to display a view.
-Viewfield enables an administrator or content author to integrate a views display into content just like any other field.
-In addition, through the use of the <em>Always use default value</em> setting, the same view may automatically be placed into all entities in a bundle.
+Viewfield enables an administrator or content author to integrate a views display into any fieldable entity, such as content, users or paragraphs.
+In addition, through the use of the **Always use default value** setting, the same view may automatically be placed into all entities in a bundle.
 Viewfield has helpful theming support, making it easy to customize presentation.

 ### Field Configuration